Domm98/Multi-Agent-Systems/README.md

 # Multi-Agent-Systems-Coursework

-This project utilises the Jade framework in Java to create a container of autonomous agents, each with the goal of satisfying their personal preferences in the context of a University timetabling problem.
+This project utilises the Jade framework in Java to create a container of autonomous agents, each with the goal of satisfying their personal preferences in the context of a University timetabling problem using an 'auction house' style of approach.